imagine-uniandes/ColivriDigitalTwin/README.md

 ## About the Project

-ColivriDigitalTwin is a Unity-based project that aims to create a digital replica of the Colivri laboratory at the University of Los Andes.
+Colivri Digital Twin is a Unity-based project that aims to create a digital replica of the Colivri laboratory at the University of Los Andes.
 The project facilitates experimentation and the development of new technologies, emphasizing virtual and augmented reality, simulators, and human-robot interfaces.
 This initiative is led by a team of students as part of their degree project within the Systems Engineering program at the university.

 ### Organization of Objects and Naming Conventions in Unity